converswp/subscription/docs/SPLIT_PAYMENT_HOOKS_REFERENCE.md

 #### **Three Access Timing Options:**

-1. **`after_last_payment`** - Immediate Access Termination
+1. **`lifetime`** - Lifetime Access After Completion
-   - **Behavior**: Access ends immediately when the final payment is completed
+   - **Behavior**: Access continues indefinitely after completing all payments
-   - **Use Case**: For products where you want to ensure customers pay the full amount before getting access
+   - **Use Case**: For products where you want to reward customers with permanent access after completing their payment plan
-   - **Example**: A 12-month course with 4 payments - access ends after the 4th payment, regardless of time passed
+   - **Example**: A premium course with 4 payments - customers get lifetime access after completing all installments

 2. **`after_full_duration`** - Full Subscription Duration (Default)
    - **Behavior**: Access continues for the full subscription period (payment interval × number of payments)